Survey on Factuality in Large Language Models: Knowledge, Retrieval and Domain-Specificity

 Some work's main contributions lie at the methods to improve the factuality of LLMs, and their evaluation part may also be informative and important when people reach the related study.
 So we choose to list evaluation parts in the Table \ref{tab:eval-table2} but not to discuss their evaluation in detail.

-\subsection{{Evaluating Domain-specific Factuality}}
+\subsection{Evaluating Domain-specific Factuality}

-To assess the performance and factuality of these specialized LLMs, a plethora of datasets and benchmarks have been proposed across various domains.
+In our examination of specialized Large Language Models (LLMs), we've identified an extensive array of datasets and benchmarks tailored to a variety of domains.
 These resources not only serve as critical tools for evaluating the capabilities of LLMs but also facilitate advancements in specialized applications.
 We summarize them in Table~\ref{tab:domain-eval}.
 The distinction between this subsection and the previous two lies in its focus.
 This subsection delves deeper into factuality evaluation tailored to specific domains, while Sec \ref{sec:eval_benchmark} and \ref{sec:factuality-eval} primarily concentrate on general factuality evaluation, with only a portion of their content dedicated to datasets evaluating factuality within specific domains.